Pasta restaurants with affordable, satisfying dishes

 Marinara, aglio olio, bolognese, lasagne – Singaporeans’ love for pasta has never been stronger, with specialist pasta spots springing up around town recently.
 But quality ang moh noodles are still seen in many circles as an affluent dish, residing only in expensive Italian restaurants.

 Do a bit of searching though, and you’ll discover a wealth of affordable pasta joints serving up hearty plates of pasta, some of which presents unique riffs on Italian classics.
-Here are eight pasta restaurants under $15 that will get you exclaiming “mamma mia!”
+Here are six pasta restaurants under $15 that will get you exclaiming “mamma mia!”

 1. Pastaria Abate